Raw (TV series)

-RAW is an Irish drama television series which was broadcast on RTÉ.
+RAW is an Irish drama television series that was broadcast on RTÉ.
 The show focuses on the staff at a Dublin restaurant.
 The first season featured six episodes shown on RTÉ Two in September 2008 and the second season of six episodes was shown on RTÉ One from 10 January 2010.

 The third season of six episodes was broadcast on RTÉ One from 9 January 2011.
 Season 4 was broadcast on RTÉ One from Sunday, 8 January 2012.
 Season 5 began on RTÉ One on Sunday, 6 January 2013 at 21:30, while also available on RTÉ One+1 at 22:30 and RTÉ Player.
 The Season 5 finale aired on 10 February 2013 with Charlene McKenna and Damon Gameau departing the series.

 In April 2013, it was confirmed by RTÉ Television that Raw had come to an end and would not be renewed for another season.
 Prior to this announcement both Charlene McKenna and Damon Gameau had confirmed that they would not reprise their roles in further seasons.
 On the week beginning 15 April 2013, the cast and crew were informed of the show's cancellation.
 Some cast members had expected the show to return for another season.